 Equality California is proud of its legislative package for 2018.

-The proposed legislation focuses on the most vulnerable among the LGBTQ community, addressing disparities in health and well-being that stem from longstanding discrimination and lack of acceptance towards the LGBTQ community.
+The proposed legislation focuses on the most vulnerable among the LGBTQ community, addressing disparities in health and well-being that stem from longstanding discrimination and lack of acceptance toward the LGBTQ community.

 Equality California is sponsoring the following legislation in 2018 with additional bills anticipated to be announced in coming weeks:

 Child welfare agencies are required to assess the health needs of all young people in foster care, and to ensure they receive appropriate and timely care to address the needs identified by qualified professionals.
-AB 2119, authored by Asm.
-Todd Gloria (D-San Diego), makes clear that, to meet this obligation for transgender and gender nonconforming youth, child welfare agencies must ensure access to clinicians who provide gender-affirming treatment consistent with established standards of care.
+This bill makes clear that, to meet this obligation for transgender and gender nonconforming youth, child welfare agencies must ensure access to clinicians who provide gender-affirming treatment consistent with established standards of care.
 Equality California is cosponsoring this bill along with the ACLU of California, the Los Angeles LGBT Center, Lambda Legal, and the National Center for Lesbian Rights.

 Four out of ten young people experiencing homelessness in California’s major cities identify as LGBTQ.
 SB 918 will establish $60 million in grants for housing, services and supports for youth experiencing homelessness and create the Office of Homeless Youth within the California Department of Housing and Community Development to oversee them.
-SB 918, authored by Sen. Scott Wiener (D-San Francisco) and Asm.
-Blanca Rubio (D-Baldwin Park), will invest in low-barrier and diverse housing opportunities so each county can have an array of options for youth to escape homelessness.
+This bill will invest in low-barrier and diverse housing opportunities so each county can have an array of options for youth to escape homelessness.
 SB 918 also requires that participating programs be safe, inclusive, non-stigmatizing, and culturally competent to address the epidemic of LGBTQ youth homelessness.
 Equality California is cosponsoring this bill with California Coalition for Youth, the Corporation for Supportive Housing, Housing California, John Burton Advocates for Youth, and Tipping Point.

-AB 1985, authored by Asm.
-Phil Ting (D-San Francisco), will help empower local communities to reduce rates of hate crimes.
+AB 1985 will help empower local communities to reduce rates of hate crimes.
 This bill provides guidance for local law enforcement agencies to update and strengthen their policies on hate crimes, focusing on recognizing hate crimes when they have occurred, engaging in appropriate response given the targeted community and the broader community, and fostering a community environment that prevents future hate crimes and incidents from occurring.
 Equality California is cosponsoring this bill with The Arc and United Cerebral Palsy in California.